A problem in non-linear Diophantine approximation: Proof of Theorems 1a 1b

 The key to establishing (\ref{eqn:density}) with $E=V_{n,m}^p(\psi)$ and $r_0=\epsilon$ will be the following lemma. \begin{lem} Let $E_t$ be a sequence of measurable sets which are \textbf{quasi-independent on average}; that is, the sequence $E_t$ satisfies

 and there exists some strictly positive constant $\alpha$ for which

-for all $Q \geq 1$.
+for infinitely many $Q \in \N$.
 Then, . \end{lem} \begin{proof} The lemma follows immediately from a generalisation of the `divergent part' of the Borel-Cantelli lemma (e.g., \cite{Spr_79} Lemma $5$), which states that for any sequence of measurable sets $E_t$ satisfying (\ref{eqn:diverge}) we have

 \end{proof}